Vertigo (Wand album): Release and promotion

 On May 7, 2024, Wand announced Vertigo and released its first single "Smile".
+The album cover was seen by Langdon Hickman as a reference to A Moon Shaped Pool by Radiohead or Crack-Up by Fleet Foxes.
 The single "JJ" was released on June 17.
-The album cover was seen by Langdon Hickman as a reference to A Moon Shaped Pool by Radiohead or Crack-Up by Fleet Foxes.
 The band previewed material from Vertigo during a pre-release show at the Bowery Ballroom on July 18, and copies of the record were sold at merchandise tables.
 BrooklynVegans Bill Pearis described these live renditions as having a more forceful presence than their studio counterparts and omitted the orchestral string arrangements found on the album.
-Vertigo was released in July 26, 2024, through Drag City.
-The album marked Wand's return to studio recording after a five-year hiatus following their 2019 album Laughing Matter.'
-To support the album, Wand undertook a North American tour from July through September 2024, performing in club venues and appearing as an opening act for Red Hot Chili Peppers at stadium shows, followed by a series of United Kingdom and European dates in the fall.
+Vertigo was released on July 26, 2024, through Drag City.
+Wand supported the album with a North American tour from July through September 2024, performing in club venues and appearing as an opening act for Red Hot Chili Peppers at stadium shows, followed by a series of United Kingdom and European dates in the fall.